-Whitley WI Book Club 2018
+Whitley WI Book Club 2019

-Occasionally there may be a change in venue or order for reading the books but members will be notified of any changes and details will also be on the Whitley WI website.
+Book Club meetings are held on the Wednesday following the WI monthly meeting at 7.30 pm.
 No meetings are held in December or August.
+Occasionally there may be a change in venue, date or order for reading the books but members will be notified of any changes and details will also be on the Whitley WI website.
+For contact information see the printed programme.

 New members welcome

 Rosie Loves Jack by Mel Darbon